HuySora/ue5-style-guide/README.md

 Do not to use booleans to represent complex and/or dependent states.
 This makes state adding and removing complex and no longer easily readable.
 Use an enumeration instead.

-Example: When defining a weapon, do **not** use `bReloading` and `bEquipping` if a weapon can't be both reloading and equipping.
+Example: When defining a weapon, do **not** use `bIsReloading` and `bIsEquipping` if a weapon can't be both reloading and equipping.
 Define an enumeration named `EWeaponState` and use a variable with this type named `WeaponState` instead.
 This makes it far easier to add new states to weapons.

-Example: Do **not** use `bRunning` if you also need `bWalking` or `bSprinting`.
+Example: Do **not** use `bIsRunning` if you also need `bIsWalking` or `bIsSprinting`.
 This should be defined as an enumeration with clearly defined state names.

 <a name="3.2.1.5"></a>
 <a name="bp-vars-naming-context"></a>